Rolls-Royce rescue plan flies as shareholders back £2 billion rights issue

 Rolls also plans temporary shut-downs at factories and to reduce working hours and benefits as part of the those cost-cutting plans, the Financial Times reported.

-The chairman said that Rolls’ successful bond issue last week, when it raised double its 1 billion pound target following strong demand, meant it would not at this time need to use an extension of a British government-backed guarantee on another loan.
+The company’s chairman Ian Davis said that Rolls’ successful bond issue last week, when it raised double its 1 billion pound target following strong demand, meant it would not for now need to use an extension of a British government-backed guarantee on another loan.

-Demand for the bond issue showed “the effectiveness of this equity raise in reassuring debt markets,” Davis added.
+Demand for the bond issue showed “the effectiveness of this equity raise in reassuring debt markets,” Davis said.

-The formal and detailed results of the shareholder vote will be published later on Tuesday.

 ($1 = 0.7673 pounds)